memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 For some MCUs, like Nordic's nRF series, this might work since pin multiplexing for such MCUs is not restricted: On Nordic's MCUs it is possible to assign any functionality to any pin.
 Other MCUs (e.g., STM32) typically restrict this and clearly define possible alternate pin functions for all pins.

 MCU manufacturers can be quite creative when it comes to pin multiplexing, and before Zephyr 3.0 pin multiplexing was entirely vendor-specific.
-With Zephyr 3.0 (and mostly adopted with version 3.1) Zephyr adopted the [Linux `pinctl`](https://www.kernel.org/doc/html/v4.13/driver-api/pinctl.html) concept as a _standardized_ way of assigning peripheral functions to pins in devicetree - and called it `pinctrl`.
+With Zephyr 3.0 (and mostly adopted with version 3.1) Zephyr adopted the [Linux `pinctl`](https://www.kernel.org/doc/html/v4.13/driver-api/pinctl.html) concept as a _standardized_ way of assigning peripheral functions to pins in Devicetree - and called it `pinctrl`.

 There is, of course, still an overlap between `gpios` and `pinctrl` since both associate nodes with pins and their parameters (e.g., pull resistors).
 As a rule of thumb, `pinctrl` is generally used if the pin goes to a **peripheral** in the `/soc` node, whereas `gpios` are used if the pin is used by the application.